theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home is a script that changes the working directory to the user's home directory 3-listfiles is a script that displays the current directory contents in long format 4-listmorefiles is a script that displays the current directory contents, including hidden files, using the long format
+2-bring_me_home is a script that changes the working directory to the user's home directory 3-listfiles is a script that displays the current directory contents in long format 4-listmorefiles is a script that displays the current directory contents, including hidden files, using the long format 5-listfilesdigitonly is a script that displays the current directory contents, in long format, with user and group ID displayed numerically, including hidden files